 Call of Duty: Mobile

 Call of Duty: Mobile is a free-to-play game that is buoyed by a premium Battle Pass system and in-app purchases.
 The good news is you don't need to spend any money to enjoy the best of Call of Duty action on your phone.
 The even better news is that the gameplay is top-notch and will feel familiar to veterans of the series while remaining accessible for more casual players.

 Choose between 5-on-5 battles on your favorite CoD maps or dive into a 100-player Battle Royale mode in a first- or third-person perspective.
 CoD Mobile is perfect for a quick game on the bus, metro, or waiting somewhere.
-The 5v5 matches go by pretty quick since they have a lower point threshold than the full Modern Warfare experience.
+The 5v5 matches go by pretty quickly since they have a lower point threshold than the full Modern Warfare experience.
 Controller support comes standard, even if it feels like cheating sometimes,